dotnet/docs-aspire/docs/components-overview.md

     > [!TIP]
     > Components that are designed to connect to Azure services also support passwordless authentication and authorization using [Azure RBAC](/azure/role-based-access-control/overview), which is the recommended approach for production apps.

-1. In your orchestrator project (the project with the _*.AppHost_ suffix), add a reference to the Worker Service project.
+1. In your orchestrator project (the project with the _*.AppHost_ suffix), add a reference to the worker service project.
 If you're using Visual Studio, you can use the [**Add .NET Aspire Orchestrator Support**](setup-tooling.md#add-orchestration-projects) project context menu item to add the reference automatically.
 The following code snippet shows the project reference of the _AspireApp.AppHost.csproj_:

     :::code language="xml" source="snippets/components/AspireApp/AspireApp.AppHost/AspireApp.AppHost.csproj" highlight="16":::

-    After the Worker Service project is referenced in the orchestrator project, the Worker Service project has its _Program.cs_ file updated to call the `AddServiceDefaults`.
+    After the worker service is referenced by the orchestrator project, the worker service project has its _Program.cs_ file updated to call the `AddServiceDefaults` method.
 For more information on service defaults, see [Service defaults](service-defaults.md).

 1. In the orchestrator project, update the _Program.cs_ file with the following code: